-- students can select a curriculum that leads to a range of choices and opportunities for post-16 study. - all students have the opportunity to study an academic curriculum and achieve the Ebaccalaureate. - we can provide vocational and career-focused options, incorporating technical courses and a personalised curriculum. - there is an opportunity to support some students through additional focus on Mathematics, English and Personal Development lessons.
+- students can select a curriculum that leads to a range of choices and opportunities for post-16 study. - students study an academic curriculum and achieve the Ebaccalaureate. - we can provide vocational and career-focused options, incorporating technical courses and a personalised curriculum. - there is an opportunity to support some students through additional focus on Mathematics, English and Personal Development lessons.